pixhy/solarwatch-api-csharp/README.md

 2. **Build and Start the Application (using Docker Compose)**:
    - Add docker to your services
    - Run docker-compose up in the `docker-compose.yml` file.

+3. **Configuration settings**:

+An empty configuration file `appsettings_empty.json` is provided in the project.
+Copy its contents to `appsettings.json`.

-3. **Configuration settings**: Ensure the following settings are configured in `appsettings.json`:
+Ensure the following settings are configured in `appsettings.json`:

 - `DefaultConnection`: Connection string for your SQL Server.
+If you are using Docker Compose, use the connection string from the sample `appsettings_empty.json` file.

+- The connection string has to use the same password that is set in the compose file as SA_PASSWORD!

-- `OpenWeatherMapAPIKey`: API key for OpenWeatherMapAPI for getting geolocations.
+- `OpenWeatherMapAPIKey`: API key for [OpenWeatherMapAPI](https://openweathermap.org/api) for getting geolocations.

-- `WeatherAPIKey`: API key for the weather forecast.
+- `WeatherAPIKey`: API key for the [weather forecast](https://www.weatherapi.com/).

-An empty configuration file `appsettings_empty.json` is provided in the project.

 4. **Frontend setup**:
 - Navigate to the frontend folder: